What is the difference between ATS and AMF panels?

 ATS PROS

 The ATS panel is the perfect choice when you have to switch big currents.
-Once the switch is in position, you have no current consumption.
+Once the switch is in position, you have no current consumption because the motor is in stand-by.
 But this comes with high cost in flexibility.
-You can overcome this issue by adding smaller panels in between the primary ATS panel and the load(s).
+You can overcome this issue by adding smaller panels in between the primary ATS panel and various loads.

 ATS CONS

 The motorized transfer switch being activated by an electric motor has particular requirements.
 In the end, you will not have the flexibility of application.
 For example, in case of total failure of the mains, the switch could remain in a closed position until the generator starts.
 This could create problems.
 This could happen when the switch is in the "GENERATOR" position.
-Secondly, an ATS panel is normally fitted with an ATS controller that features a single relay to start and stop the generator.
-This is a problem when you have to automatically start a generator that does not feature an AUTO START module,
+Secondly, an ATS panel, fitted with an ATS controller, features a single output relay.
+This is a problem when you have to automatically start a generator that does not feature an AUTO START module.
+You must install an AMF panel.

 This means that in the majority of the applications, the ATS panel must work in conjunction with a generator controller.
 The generator control is normally included in the generator dashboard panel.
-We can say that an ATS controller is more 'ORIENTED and SPECIFIC in MANAGING THE LOAD'.
-But, when using an ATS controller you have to make sure that your generator is well equipped with a reliable Auto Start Module.
+When using an ATS controller, connected to a generator, make sure that your generator can remotely start and stop via a switch.
 The main area covered by AMF panels includes applications up to 100kVA.
 Over this power is no longer needed a granular control of the load, the ATS panel is the best option.

 BERNINI DESIGN SRL